 The Partition Solution: A Fraseropolis.com fantasy: British Columbia agrees to divide Metro Vancouver into east and west, with a Fraser region centred on Surrey to the east, and a Vancouver region to the west taking in the Tricities, the North Shore and Richmond.
 Spoiler alert: there are no functional benefits, but the partition might manage down the petty jealousies that contribute to our transit headaches.

 The Magic Solution: This was occasionally raised in the “no” camp during the plebiscite process.
 “It doesn’t matter if we refuse the funding: they’ll find a way to pay for all the program improvements all the same.”
 Fire a few planners, and, poof!
 Billions of dollars will fall from the sky.

-My preference, I suppose, would be a version of the Opt In/Opt Out Solution, where municipalities with acute transit cobble together their own political and financial transit packages.
+My preference, I suppose, would be a version of the Opt In/Opt Out Solution, where municipalities with acute transit needs cobble together their own political and financial transit packages.
 Mayor Linda Heppner of Surrey started down this path during the plebiscite process, undermining the council of mayors’ 10-year proposal by saying, “Yes or No, Surrey will implement rapid transit.”
 If she can win over allies from neighbouring cities, great.
 Considering the stakes for ordinary people, and the uninformed nature of much of the public conversation, local elected leaders have a choice: either take a tough, self-reliant stand, or watch your transit services dwindle away.

 After the vote results were announced, two established polling firms, Angus Reid and Insights West, released snapshots of voter attitudes.
 The Reid organization reports that among those who voted, 51 per cent of survey respondents thought the plebiscite was “a bad idea”.